Grazing incidence x-ray diffraction

 Ideal uses of GIXRD

-- Examination of the crystal structure and particle level properties of thin films
+- Examination of crystalline properties of thin films and coatings

 - Material identification